*Please don't unfriend me, I'm so lonely....

 Today's victim-- er, subject is the 1996 blockbuster event picture Independence Day, directed by Roland Emmerich and starring Will Smith, Jeff Goldblum and Bill Pullman.

-Independence Day's release twenty years ago was preceded by mucho fanfare, with moviegoers anticipating that generation's defining summer movie, a la Star Wars.
+Independence Day's release twenty-five years ago was preceded by mucho fanfare, with moviegoers anticipating that generation's defining summer movie, a la Star Wars.
 Its interest bolstered by promotional images of landmark buildings being decimated by giant alien saucers, ID4 made an absolute KILLING at the box office, garnering over $800 million worldwide on a $75 mil budget.
 It was assumed this would be the first of a trilogy since it was supposed to sorta be the next Star Wars and it grossed a fuckton.
 But oddly a sequel was never made until two decades later.
 Maybe the filmmakers didn't have another story to tell.
 Maybe they still don't....

 Anywho, you might ask yourself "Why does ID4 qualify as an Awesomely Shitty Movie?"
 Well my reasons this time are slightly different than usual.
 For me, this film was unabashedly awesome the first time I watched it, and agonizingly shitty on every repeat viewing.
 This is a prime example of a film you should only watch one time.
 Then throw it away and never speak of it again.
 Don't even think about it.
 You'll only break your brain and end up in a home.